by Darah Ghanem

-Of course I wouldn’t leave Sudan without doing a bit of shopping.
-On most trips I like to bring back a souvenir or two, and my trip to Khartoum was no exception.
+Of course, I wouldn’t leave Sudan without doing a bit of shopping.
+On most trips, I like to bring back a souvenir or two, and my trip to Khartoum was no exception.
 I searched for interesting souvenirs and handicrafts at Soug Omdurman and Soug Al Arabi in Khartoum.

-Both are historic market places that are full of hidden gems and history in every corner.
+Both are historic marketplaces that are full of hidden gems and history in every corner.
 I found Soug Al Arabi to be particularly interesting, as it was very clear how much Khartoum had been through just from the look of the place.
 Situated just across from the Blue Nile, I headed there with friends to check out a few of the shops.
 We parked right across from a building that, to my surprise, had an old sign with the letters “B.A.R” at the entrance.
 There was a group of old men drinking tea right underneath, so I approached them to ask about it.
-They told me that the building used to be a bar that operated post-independence, but was then destroyed after the establishment of the islamist government.
+They told me that the building used to be a bar that operated post-independence, but was then destroyed after the establishment of the Islamist government.
 Only a few yards down is a cafe called Papa Costa, historically known for the gathering of intellectuals.
 A man wearing a rasta cap smoking cigarettes and reading something on his phone sat inside, and I thought of all the remarkable history at the Soug, and how it has seen Khartoum go from colonisation to post-independence to more contemporary times.
-The Sougs in Khartoum are full of hidden gems, and I encourage you to explore every crook and cranky.
+The Sougs in Khartoum is full of hidden gems, and I encourage you to explore every crook and cranky.